 The post World War II era (1945-1970) saw a major trend away from extended families, towards small nuclear families of husband, wife and kids living by themselves, often in suburbs.
 The ferocious negative feelings towards the extended family in No Bones About It seems consistent with this trend.

 Economics.
 The heroine praises cooperatives as superior to regular stores, and more willing to warn consumers about dangers from products.
 Cooperatives were popular in her native Minnesota (middle of Chapter 7).
 A well-to-do WASP immediately criticizes this as socialism.
-Cooperatives are rarely mentioned in mystery fiction.
+Cooperatives are rarely mentioned in mystery fiction: please see my list of works about Cooperatives and Worker-owned Businesses.
 One plays a role in The Case of the Solid Key (1941) by left-wing author Anthony Boucher.
 Wallis lived in Minnesota herself at this time, according to the biographical note attached to the novel.

 The evil old lady is criticized for letting her chauffeur go, in the depth of the Depression when jobs are impossible to get (end of Chapter 2).
 No Bones About It is set in 1932, when the Depression is the worst.
 It affects most of the characters in the novel.

 Mystery Plot.
 The murder mystery shows little creativity.
 The crime itself is decently staged, showing some dramatic interest.
 But its puzzle features are barely present.
 The choice of killer seems arbitrary and unclued.